 Other Design Patterns

 There are dozens of other well-known design patterns, but we are not going to discuss them.
 The more inquisitive readers can look up "Design Patterns" on the internet and learn what other design patterns, such as Abstract Factory, Prototype, Adapter, Composite, Façade, Command, Observer, Iterator, etc. serve for and how they are put into use.
-If you pursue .NET development more seriously, you will see for yourselves that the whole standard library (FCL) is built on the principles of OOP and the classic design patterns are very actively used.
+If you pursue .NET development more seriously, you will see for yourselves that the whole standard library (FCL) is built on the principles of OOP and that the classic design patterns are very actively used.

 Exercises

-We are given a school.
-The school has classes of students.
+A school has classes of students.
 Each class has a set of teachers.
 Each teacher teaches a set of courses.
 The students have a name and unique number in the class.
 Classes have a unique text identifier.
 Teachers have names.
 Courses have a name, count of classes and count of exercises.
 The teachers as well as the students are people.
-Your task is to model the classes (in terms of OOP) along with their attributes and operations define the class hierarchy and create a class diagram with Visual Studio.
+Your task is to model the classes (in terms of OOP) together with their attributes and operations, to define the class hierarchy and to create a class diagram with Visual Studio.

 Define a class Human with properties "first name" and "last name".
-Define the class Student inheriting Human, which has the property "mark".
-Define the class Worker inheriting Human with the property "wage" and "hours worked".
+Define the class Student with property “mark”, inheriting Human.
+Define the class Worker with the properties "wage" and "hours worked", inheriting Human.
 Implement a "calculate hourly wage" method, which calculates a worker’s hourly pay rate based on wage and hours worked.
 Write the corresponding constructors and encapsulate all data in properties.

 Initialize an array of 10 students and sort them by mark in ascending order.
 Use the interface System.IComparable<T>.